ryabrams/web-scraper/README.md

 *   **Logging:**  Provides a log file (`website_scraper.log`) to track the scraping process, including successes, errors, and `robots.txt` information.

-*   **Development Container Ready:** Includes configuration for easy setup in development environments like GitHub Codespaces using `.devcontainer/devcontainer.json`.

 ## 🧩 Project Structure

 ```